 What does a Camera Operator do?

-Camera operators set up, position and operate equipment in studios or on location to photograph or record moving images of people, events and stories.
+Cameramen or camera operators set up, position and operate equipment in studios or on location to photograph or record moving images of people, events and stories.
 They operate film, videotape or digital video cameras to capture whichever material is appropriate.
 Often camera operators will edit material themselves.
 Events range from studio programmes, television series, motion pictures, music videos, or news and sports events.
 A camera operator may also shoot a private event using film or videotape.

 Camera operators may perform the following tasks: